Inaugural poet Amanda Gorman: 'Even as we grieved, we grew.' | Taiwan News | 2021/01/21

-NEW YORK (AP) — In one of the inaugurations's most talked about moments, poet Amanda Gorman summoned images dire and triumphant Wednesday as she called out to the world “even as we grieved, we grew."
+NEW YORK (AP) — The country has a new president and may well have a new literary star.
+In one of the inauguration's most talked about moments, poet Amanda Gorman summoned images dire and triumphant Wednesday as she called out to the world “even as we grieved, we grew."

 "We did not feel prepared to be the heirs